Building demand for great schools through trusted partnerships

 The Northside Achievement Zone (NAZ) exists to permanently close the achievement gap and end generational poverty in North Minneapolis.
 They partner with organizations to walk side by side with low-income families as they put their children on a path to college.
 NAZ’s wraparound framework effectively supports low-income children of color so that they will graduate from high school prepared for college.

 Phyllis Wheatley Community Center draws people and resources together to advance personal leadership and help build better lives.
 Located in North Minneapolis, they work with low-income residents in our community and beyond.
 Their asset-based, culturally specific approach to services allows individuals and families to grow their strengths.
 Core program focus areas include early childhood education, youth development, and adult empowerment.

 Pillsbury United Communities

 Beginning in 1879 with Minneapolis’s first settlement house, Pillsbury United Communities co-creates enduring change toward a just society.
 Built with and for historically marginalized and underinvested groups across our community, their united system of programs, neighborhood centers, and social enterprises connects more than 55,000 individuals and their families each year.
 They are guided by a vision of thriving communities where every person has personal, social, and economic power.

-Urban Ventures' focus is to provide comprehensive, coordinated, cradle-to-career support for youth living in a 25-block core area of South Minneapolis, with the ultimate goal that all children will complete a post-secondary program and become leaders in their community.
-Urban Ventures provides youth with an academic pipeline from birth through college, plus wraparound support for the entire family, including athletics, nutrition education, parenting classes, and referrals to a strong network of social service partners.
+Urban Ventures’ focus is to provide comprehensive, coordinated, cradle-to-career support for youth living in a 25-block core area of South Minneapolis, with the ultimate goal that all children will complete a post-secondary program and become leaders in their community.
+Urban Ventures provides youth with an academic pipeline from birth through college, plus wraparound supports for the entire family, including athletics, nutrition education, parenting classes, and referrals to a strong network of social service partners.